Hamilton and North-Western Railway: Route

 The mainline to Barrie runs northeast out of Allmil to Cookstown and then northward through Thornton.
 On the far side of town, it makes a sharp turn to the east, running east-northeast under Ontario Highway 400 and then turns sharply again to run northward into southern Barrie.
 Just south of Yonge Street (formerly Ontario Highway 11) it turned westward to run just south of Burton Avenue and then north along the west side of Bradford Street, looping around Kempenfelt Bay to end in a station at Sophia Street.
-After the merger with the Northern, the Sophia station was abandoned and the line was extended across Yonge Street to join the Northern close to the Allendale Station.
+After the merger with the Northern, the Sophia station was abandoned and the line was extended across Yonge Street to join the Northern close to the Allandale Station.

 The Collingwood spur runs northwest from Allmil through Alliston and on to Everett where it begins a more northerly route to Tioga.
 Here it meets the Silverbrook Tramway.
 It continues north-northwest to Glencairn, then northwest through Creemore where it turns westward around some high hills.
 North of Websterville i turns north again, passing through Smithdale where Glen Huron station was situated, then northwest again past Duntroon, Nottawa and finally into Collingwood along Walnut Street.
 The line met the Northern again on the North Grey Railway line, just north of First Street.
 The total distance of this portion was officially 40.02 miles.

 Various sections of the former H&NW remain in use.
 A short section outside Allandale Station in Barrie south to Innisfil Heights is now part of the Barrie Collingwood Railway.
 The other end of the line, the section between Georgetown and Burlington, is part of the CN Halton Subdivision.
 It provides a crossover route from what was formerly the Hamilton and Toronto along the lakeshore, and the Grand Trunk Railway running to Guelph further north.